crcn/beet/README.md

 What's with the name?
 ---------------------

-Beet (heart beet) is a vegetable.
+Beet (heart beat) is a vegetable.
 It makes sense since we're Spice Apps.
 Damn I love food...

 Installation:
 -------------